 Q: How will AFP and PDF work together in the coming years?

 Jack: As we have been (quite successfully, I would like to think).
 The ability of AFP to carry PDF objects inside it is immensely powerful platform -- combining the speed, reliability, and rock-solid auditing and accounting of AFP with the tools for creating PDF for graphic applications.
-Now that we have the AFP/GA Graphics Arts function set in AFP, we can better support the advanced imaging models (transparency and the like) that PDF objects in AFP can provide.
+Now that we have the Graphic Arts function set defined in AFP, we can better support the advanced imaging models (transparency and the like) that PDF objects in AFP can provide.